Booth Tarkington: Early life and education

 Tarkington was born in Indianapolis, Indiana, on July 29, 1869, the son of John S. Tarkington, a judge, and Elizabeth Booth Tarkington.
 He came from a patrician Midwestern family that had lost much of its wealth after the Panic of 1873.
 Tarkington was named after his maternal uncle Newton Booth, then the governor of California.
 He was also related to Chicago Mayor James Hutchinson Woodworth through Woodworth's wife, Almyra Booth Woodworth.

-Tarkington attended Shortridge High School in Indianapolis, and completed his secondary education at Phillips Exeter Academy, a boarding school in New Hampshire, near the East Coast.
-He attended Purdue University for two years, where he was a member of the Sigma Chi fraternity and the university's Morley Eating Club.
+Tarkington attended Shortridge High School in Indianapolis, and completed his secondary education at Phillips Exeter Academy, a boarding school in New Hampshire.
+For two years he attended Purdue University, where he was a member of the Sigma Chi fraternity and the university's Morley Eating Club.

 Some of his family's wealth returned after the Panic of 1873, and his mother transferred Booth from Purdue to Princeton University.
 At Princeton, Tarkington is said to have been known as "Tark" among the members of the Ivy Club, the first of Princeton's historic eating clubs.
-He had also been in a short-lived eating club called "Ye Plug and Ulster," which became Colonial Club.
-He was active as an actor and served as president of Princeton's Dramatic Association, which later became the Triangle Club, of which he was a founding member according to Triangle's official history.
+He had also been in a short-lived eating club called "Ye Plug and Ulster", which became Colonial Club.
+He was active as an actor and served as president of Princeton's Dramatic Association, which later became the Triangle Club, of which he was a founding member.

 Tarkington made his first acting appearance in the club's Shakespearean spoof Katherine, one of the first three productions in the Triangle's history written and produced by students.
 Tarkington established the Triangle tradition, still alive as of 2014, of producing students' plays.
-Tarkington returned to the Triangle stage as Cassius in the 1893 production of a play he co-authored, The Honorable Julius Caesar.
+He returned to the Triangle stage as Cassius in the 1893 production of a play he co-authored, The Honorable Julius Caesar.
 He edited Princeton's Nassau Literary Magazine, known more recently as The Nassau Lit.
-While an undergraduate, he socialized with Woodrow Wilson, an associate graduate member of the Ivy Club.
+He socialized with Woodrow Wilson, an associate graduate member of the Ivy Club.
 Wilson returned to Princeton as a member of the political science faculty shortly before Tarkington departed; they maintained contact throughout Wilson's life.
-Tarkington failed to earn his undergraduate A.B. because of missing a single course in the classics.
-Nevertheless, his place within campus society was already determined, and he was voted "most popular" by the class of 1893.
+Tarkington failed to earn his undergraduate A.B. because he missed a single course in classics.
+But his place within campus society was already determined, and he was voted "most popular" by the class of 1893.

 Career

 Tarkington's first successful novel was The Gentleman from Indiana (1899).
-In 1902–1903, he served one term as a Republican member of the Indiana House of Representatives, an experience reflected in his 1905 short story collection, In The Arena.
+In 1902–1903, he served one term as a Republican member of the Indiana House of Representatives, an experience reflected in his 1905 short story collection In The Arena.

 As a novelist, Tarkington was both prolific and commercially successful.
-During the 15-year period from 1914 to 1928, seven of his novels ranked among the top ten best-selling books of the year: Penrod (1914), The Turmoil (#1 best seller of 1915), Seventeen (#1 best seller of 1916), Gentle Julia (1922), The Midlander (1924), The Plutocrat (1927) and Claire Ambler (1928).
+Between 1914 and 1928, seven of his novels ranked among the top ten best-selling books of the year: Penrod (1914), The Turmoil (#1 best seller of 1915), Seventeen (#1 best seller of 1916), Gentle Julia (1922), The Midlander (1924), The Plutocrat (1927) and Claire Ambler (1928).
 He produced both of his Pulitzer Prize-winning novels during the same period.